paulasdev/BrickLib/README.md

 * The Cloudinary documentation was used extensively during development to setup the configuration between django and the cloudinary apis
 * The Code Institute reference material was used as a general reference for things that I had previously done during the course.
 * All other resources used are referenced where appropriate.

+## Testing
+ Utilised a manual testing strategy for the development of the site, wich can be view [here](TESTING.md).

 ## Deployment